-- 1. EITHER, Press TRANSFER or the TRANSFER menu button. - OR, Press the TRANSFER TO HOLD menu button to place the call on hold at the other endpoint. - 2.
-Dial the desired extension number or press the IC DIRECTORY menu button to look up the number. - To transfer to your message center, press the MESSAGE CENTER menu button. - 3.
+- 1. EITHER, Press TRANSFER.

+OR, Press → and dial 3 4 6 to place the call on hold at the other endpoint. - 2.
+Dial the desired extension number. - 3.
 Wait for an answer, announce the call, and then hang up.

 If the number is busy, there is no answer, or the transfer is refused, press the flashing button to return to the caller.